-- 14.1 It is recommended that GC/MS techniques be judiciously employed to support qualitative compound identifications made with this method.
+- 14.1 It is recommended that GC/MS techniques be judiciously employed to support qualitative identifications made with this method.
 The mass spectrometer should be capable of scanning the mass range from 35 amu to a mass 50 amu above the molecular weight of the compound.
-The instrument must be capable of scanning the mass range at a rate to produce at least 5 scans per peak but not to exceed 7 seconds per scan utilizing a 70 V (nominal) electron energy in the electron impact ionization mode.
+The instrument must be capable of scanning the mass range at a rate to produce at least five scans per peak but not to exceed seven seconds per scan utilizing a 70 V (nominal) electron energy in the electron impact ionization mode.
 A GC-to-MS interface constructed of all glass or glass-lined materials is recommended.
-A computer system should be interfaced to the mass spectrometer that allows the continuous acquisition and storage on machine-readable media of all mass spectra obtained throughout the duration of the chromatographic program. - 14.2 Gas chromatographic columns and conditions should be selected for optimum separation and performance.
+When using a fused-silica capillary column, the column outlet should be threaded through the interface to within a few millimeters of the entrance to the source ionization chamber.
+A computer system should be interfaced to the mass spectrometer that allows the continuous acquisition storage on machine-readable media of all mass spectra obtained throughout the duration of the chromatographic program. - 14.2 Gas chromatographic columns and conditions should be selected for optimum separation and performance.
 The conditions selected must be compatible with standard GC/MS operating practices.
-Chromatographic tailing factors of less than 5.0 must be achieved. - 14.3 At the beginning of each day that confirmatory analyses are to be performed, the GC/MS system must be checked to see that all decafluorotriphenyl phosphine (DFTPP) performance criteria are achieved. - 14.4 To confirm an identification of a compound, the background-corrected mass spectrum of the compound must be obtained from the sample extract and compared with a mass spectrum from a stock or calibration standard analyzed under the same chromatographic conditions.
-It is recommended that at least 25 ng of material be injected into the GC/MS. The criteria below must be met for qualitative confirmation.
+Chromatographic tailing factors of less than 5.0 must be achieved.10 - 14.3 At the beginning of each day that confirmatory analyses are to be performed, the GC/MS system must be checked to see that all DFTPP performance criteria are achieved.9 - 14.4 To confirm an identification of a compound, the background-corrected mass spectrum of the compound must be obtained from the sample extract and compared with a mass spectrum from a stock or calibration standard analyzed under the same chromatographic conditions.
+It is recommended that at least 25 ng of material be injected into the GC/MS. The criteria below must be met for qualitative confirmation. - 14.4.1 The molecular ion and all other ions that are present above 10% relative abundance in the mass spectrum of the standard must be present in the mass spectrum of the sample with agreement to $\pm 10\%$.
+For example, if the relative abundance of an ion is 30% in the mass spectrum of the standard, the allowable limits for the relative abundance of that ion in the mass spectrum for the sample would be 20-40%. - 14.4.2 The retention time of the compound in the sample must be within 6 seconds of the same compound in the standard solution. - 14.4.3 Compounds that have very similar mass spectra can be explicitly identified by GC/MS only on the basis of retention time data.

-- 14.4.1 All ions that are present above 10% relative abundance in the mass spectrum of the standard must be present in the mass spectrum of the sample with agreement to $\pm 10\%$ .
-For example, if the relative abundance of an ion is 30% in the mass spectrum of the standard, the allowable limits for the relative abundance of that ion in the mass spectrum for the sample would be 20 to 40%. - 14.4.2 The retention time of the compound in the sample must be within 6 seconds of the same compound in the standard solution. - 14.4.3 Compounds that have very similar mass spectra can be explicitly identified by GC/MS only on the basis of retention time data. - 14.5 Where available, chemical ionization mass spectra may be employed to aid in the qualitative identification process. - 14.6 Should these MS procedures fail to provide satisfactory results, additional steps may be taken before reanalysis.
-These may include the use of alternate packed or capillary GC columns or additional cleanup (Section 11).
+- 14.5 Where available, chemical ionization mass spectra may be employed to aid in the qualitative identification process. - 14.6 Should these MS procedures fail to provide satisfactory results, additional steps may be taken before reanalysis.
+These may include the use of alternative packed or capillary GC columns or additional cleanup (Section 11).